 Q: Why didn’t I get a check or credit?

-A: If you were a member in 1992 and or 1993, and are still an active account, the funds are applied directly to your electric account.
+A: If you were a member in the year being retired, and are still an active account, the funds are applied directly to your electric account.
 If you are no longer an active member, your mailed check may have been returned to us as undeliverable.
 This is another important reason for members to keep their contact information current on their account.
 If you believe you should have received a check or bill credit and did not, call our office at 800-562-4953.

 Q: The check I received is in my father’s name, who died several years ago.
 What do I do?

 A: Please call the co-op at 800-562-4953.
 We will need to update the account accordingly.

 Q: What happens to checks returned to the co-op?